 Once you've investigated your options it's time to decide what you want to invest in and how much risk you want to expose your money to.

 This will largely dictate the type of investment you go for.
 Fund based investments like unit trusts and OEICs tend to be less risky options, while CFDs and spread betting tend to be more so.

 You'll also need to decide how want to manage your investments.
-Do you want to be hands-on and take an active role, or would you feel more comfortable if you left the decisions to an expert.
+Do you want to be hands-on and take an active role, or would you feel more comfortable if you left the decisions to an expert?

-How much and how often you want to invest is also worth considering as it will affect the options available to you.
+How much and how often you want to invest is also worth considering as it will determine the options available to you.
 This decision will largely come down to whether you want to deposit a lump sum or drip feed funds into your investment account.

 Similarly, you'll need to decide whether you will want income from your investment, or would prefer to reinvest any profits you receive.

 After deciding how you want to invest, it's time to compare your options.